semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="shell-configuration">Why my job breaks inexplicably after changing the shell configuration?</summary>
+  <summary id="shell-configuration">Why does my job break inexplicably after changing the shell configuration?</summary>
   <p>

 Adding any of the following to your shell is not supported and will cause the jobs to immediately fail.